nibscbioinformatics/nf-core-conva/README.md

 ## Introduction

-**nf-core-conva** is a bioinformatics analysis pipeline to infer copy number variation in normal-tumour paired samples using CNVkit tool.
+**nf-core-conva** is a bioinformatics analysis pipeline to infer copy number variation in normal-tumour paired samples using CNVkit tool or cnv_facets tool or both.
 This pipeline is designed for use with whole genome sequencing data from short-read sequencing platforms like Illumina and Ion Torrent.
 It takes fastq.gz files (tumour and normal) as an input along with a reference genome in FASTA format and a gene annotation database in RefFlat format [e.g. refFlat.txt for hg38](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/).
+It also needs a sorted VCF file of common, polymorphic SNPs.
+For human samples, a good source is the dbSNP file ([common_all_20180418.vcf.gz](https://ftp.ncbi.nih.gov/snp/organisms/human_9606_b151_GRCh38p7/VCF/)) if you are using GRCh38 Human reference genome and its index file in TBI format.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.
 It can also be used with Conda packages.